 #4 Pace yourself!

-The biggest mistake by far is leaving everything to the last day or few days.
+One of the biggest moving nightmares by far is leaving everything to the last day or few days.
 If you pace yourself by doing a little packing daily, then you’ll find the process is quicker and you’ll reduce stress.
 This way when you feel like doing more, you have the to option.

 #5 Resist the urge to reminisce